yekki/data-grid-platform/docs/known_issue.md

 1. do not take management as node name.

+2. replicated verbose information in status command.